FTL-Hyperspace/FTL-Hyperspace/wiki/Building-with-Devcontainer.md

 ## Building on vscode devcontainer

-Open the directory using vscode w/ Remote Container extension enabled and active.
+Open the directory using vscode w/ the Dev Containers extension enabled and active.

 Use `CMake: Select a Kit` for platform target, and `CMake: Select a Variant` for Debug/Release configuration.
 Then use `CMake: Build` to build it.